 How do I Increase my Dota 2 MMR Ranking?

-For image proof that no increase in MMR after a win in ranked match see images below.
+For image proof of an inconsistent increase in MMR see images below.

 You mentioned Uncertainty in the above point, What is it?